jeanhaley32/NodeNeighborhood/JeanDesignProposal/nodeneighborhood.md

  It is responsible for the following:
  - Fields New Nodes from the Node Ingestor Channel.
-    0. if the Worker reports that a Node was unable to be contacted, it will decrement freshness of a node.
     1. Checks to see if node has been seen previously and if so, if the sequence number has changed.
         1. If node has been seen, and the sequence number is the same as what is listed in "Seen Nodes".
             1. It will increment freshness for that node in the "seen list" by 1.